Alto's Odyssey

-Alto's Odyssey is an endless runner and a sandboarding video game developed by Team Alto and Snowman and published by Noodlecake Studios.
-It was released in 2018 for iOS and Android.
+Alto's Odyssey is an endless runner and sandboarding video game developed by Team Alto, and published by Snowman for iOS, and Noodlecake Studios for Android.
+The player controls Alto as he explores the endless desert across different biomes, each with unique traversal mechanics and challenges.
+Developed over a year and a half, it was released in 2018.
 It is the sequel to Alto's Adventure (2015).

 Gameplay

-Alto's Odyssey keeps the same basic gameplay of the original, being a side-scrolling endless runner based around snowboarding (now sandboarding).
+Alto's Odyssey keeps the same basic gameplay of its predecessor, Alto's Adventure.
+The player chooses between a cast of characters, each with different characteristics ranging from a higher jump to the ability to speed through rocks.
+At its core the game remains a side-scrolling endless runner, in which the player character now sandboards through a desert setting, instead of snowboarding as in the original game.
 The player can jump by tapping the screen and do tricks by holding down on it.
-By doing tricks the player can increase their score which gets added to an online leaderboard at the end of their run.
-The sequel is set in a desert which features three "biomes" you can unlock that each focus on different mechanics.
+By doing tricks the player can increase their score which is uploaded to an online leaderboard at the end of their run.
+The desert features three biomes that the player can unlock, each focusing on different mechanics.

-In the beginning of the game, the player starts in the dunes, which features rolling hills and rocks for the player to avoid.
-Another biome is the canyons, which highlights the new wall riding mechanic, allowing the player to climb up the side of canyon walls by holding down on the screen.
-The final biome is the temples, which has vines which the player can ride on and waterfalls that can speed up the character.
-Later in the game it is possible to unlock a compass which allows the player to travel between biomes for a fixed cost in coins.
+At the beginning of the game, the player starts in the dunes, which features rolling hills and rocks for the player to avoid.
+Another biome is the canyons, requiring the new wall-riding mechanic, which allows the player to climb up canyon walls by holding down on the screen.
+The final biome is the temples, featuring vines that the player can ride on and waterfalls that can speed the player up.
+Later in the game, it is possible to unlock a compass which allows the player to travel between biomes for a fixed cost in coins.

-The game adds new features, such as wall-riding, water mechanics, tornadoes, falling platforms, a new power up, and balloon bouncing; and mechanics returning from the first installment such as a day-night cycle, weather, and the wingsuit.
+In addition to wall-riding, the game adds new features, such as water physics, tornadoes, falling platforms, an invulnerability power-up, balloon bouncing; alongside mechanics returning from the first installment such as a day-night cycle, weather, and the wingsuit.
 Like its predecessor, in addition to its original game mode, it also has a Zen mode, in which the player is invulnerable and can get up after hitting obstacles.

 The game also retains the challenge system of the first game, where completing challenges allows the player to level up and unlock new characters.
 In Odyssey's "Workshop", the player can spend coins they collected in order to upgrade power-ups or unlock new abilities and features.